Mosholu Parkway: Route description

-Mosholu Parkway begins at exit 8E of the Bronx River Parkway.
-It heads northward as an arterial boulevard through the northern parts of the Bronx.
+Mosholu Parkway begins at exit 8W of the Bronx River Parkway.
+It heads northward as a boulevard through the northern parts of the Bronx.
 The highway crosses through Bedford Park, passing Bainbridge Avenue.
 It intersects with the Grand Concourse afterwards, with Jerome Avenue, Sedgwick Avenue and West Gun Hill Road soon after.
-Within Van Cortlandt Park, the parkway becomes a limited-access freeway, with exits for the southbound Major Deegan Expressway (Interstate 87) and the Henry Hudson Parkway near its northern terminus at the Westchester County line (where it turns into the Saw Mill River Parkway).
+Within Van Cortlandt Park, the parkway becomes a freeway, with exits for the southbound Major Deegan Expressway (Interstate 87) and the Henry Hudson Parkway near its northern terminus at the Westchester County line (where it turns into the Saw Mill River Parkway).

 A bikeway, part of the East Coast Greenway, runs along the northeast side of the parkway from Bronx Park to Van Cortlandt Park, connecting through the park to other trails and playing fields and to Broadway.

 History

 Etymology

 There are conflicting accounts as to what "Mosholu" is derived from.
 According to one account, "Mosholu" is an Algonquin word meaning "smooth stones" or "small stones", and was first applied to the nearby creek now known as Tibbetts Brook.
 The southern end of the parkway was once home to another creek called Schuil Brook, running under what is now Middlebrook Road, which supplied water to a British fort located on old Van Cortlandt Avenue East during the American Revolutionary War.

 According to another etymology, Mosholu is a contraction of the name of the Choctaw chief Mushulatubbee.
 The Choctaw were not local to New York, but Mushulatubbee was well known for his assistance to the US during the War of 1812.
 A variant form of the contracted name was given to two ships; the USS Mashula (launched as USS Severn in 1867) and the SS Moshulu.
 The latter ship was apparently named with the understanding that it was a Seneca word meaning fearless.